shsagir/play-area-sync/docs/about-domains.md

 ## Time delays

-Most DNS records have a TTL (Time To Live) of 24 hours.
-This means that all name servers will only look every 24 hours if a domain target has been changed.
-In some cases it might even take longer.
-That is actually a good thing as it helps to reduce round trips.
-Some providers let you set down the TTL, this can be useful when moving domains.
+Many DNS providers default the TTL (Time To Live) of all records to 24 hours.
+This means that all changes will apply with a delay up to 24 hours, because everybody who has looked up the domain caches the result for the TTL duration.
+Also the TTL is not guaranteed: One badly programmed router on the way, who ignores the TTL or imposes it's own minimal TTL, can change the TTL for everybody "behind it".
+The caching itself is actually a good thing as it helps to reduce round trips.
+Some providers let you set down the TTL, which is very useful when moving or changing domains.

 ## Testing domain routing with your local hosts file

-Let's say you have your domain registered with your fortrabbit App and are now ready to point the domain to fortrabbit.
-Before changing your domain's name-servers, you want to test it.
-Or you have pointed the domain to fortrabbit but it doesn't really show up yet, so you want to know where the error is.

-To test the routing on the fortrabbit side: Tell your local computer to visit a certain IP for a certain domain without looking for official DNS entries.
-To do so, add your Apps IP address as an entry on your computer's hosts file.
+Let's say you are developing a new App and want to use your custom domain before actually routing it to fortrabbit.
+Just add the domain to fortrabbit, as you would do with any actually routed domain, then modify your local host file, which let's your local machine now ahead of time that the domain is to be served from your fortrabbit App.

 ### hosts file location